 Citizenship and Naturalization

 The process of obtaining U.S. citizenship is called “naturalization”.
-Immigrants can obtain U.S. citizenship in several ways, but the process may not be so simple.
+Immigrants can obtain U.S. citizenship in several ways, but the process may be complex.

 A person born in the United States is already a U.S. citizen.
 People born in other countries can often obtain U.S. citizenship if their parents are U.S. citizens (also known as derivative citizenship) or through naturalization (applying for U.S. citizenship by filing Form N-400).